utshomax/postman-docs/src/pages/docs/postman-flows/tutorials/build-a-slack-bot.md

 > 1. Sign up for a free [Slack](https://slack.com/) account.
 > 2. Sign up for a free [polygon.io](https://polygon.io/) account and get your API key.

 To make your own Slack app from scratch with Postman Flows, follow the same steps as [Connect a Flow to a Slack app](#connect-a-flow-to-a-slack-app).
-This time, name the app **Stock App**, make the **stock-quote** command, and use the URL of the new flow you're going to make.
+This time, name the app **Stock App**, make the **stock-quote** command, and use the URL of the new Flow you're going to make.

 <img src="https://assets.postman.com/postman-docs/v10/new-slack-request-url-v10-1.gif" alt="New Slack command" fetchpriority="low" loading="lazy" />

 Next, fork (which means copy in this case) the collection found [here](https://www.postman.com/postman/workspace/slack-integration-flows/collection/23919558-0fc87fc5-de53-4c48-b30f-362a1a7ceba3?action=share&creator=23919558) and the environment found [here](https://www.postman.com/postman/workspace/slack-integration-flows/environment/23919558-144c823d-9dcf-42ff-b85b-66e8e1d41e2a).
-These contain the saved requests and variables you're going to use in this flow.
+These contain the saved requests and variables you're going to use in this Flow.

 <img src="https://assets.postman.com/postman-labs-docs/cloud-execution/fork-collection-and-environment.gif" alt="Fork collection and environment" fetchpriority="low" loading="lazy" />

 In the environment you forked, paste your Polygon.io API key where it says **YOUR_API_KEY_HERE**.
-You're ready to start building the flow.
+You're ready to start building the Flow.

-To start the flow, create two **Evaluate** blocks, then paste the following functions:
+To start the Flow, create two **Evaluate** blocks, then paste the following functions:

 * `$match(slack_text,'(?<=text=)[^&]+')[0]`
 * `$replace($match(slack_text,'(?<=commands%2F)[^&]+')[0],"%2F","/")`

 The first function gets the text after the **stock-quote** slash command from the webhook Slack sends.
-The second function gets the destination in Slack your flow will send the reply to.
+The second function gets the destination in Slack your Flow will send the reply to.

 <img src="https://assets.postman.com/postman-docs/v10/make-evaluate-blocks-v10-2.gif" alt="Create Evaluate blocks" fetchpriority="low" loading="lazy" />